When to Apply

-Step 2: Complete the PLUS Process online through StudentLoans.gov .
+Step 2: Complete the PLUS Process online through StudentLoans.gov and receive an instant credit decision.
 Login using your FSA ID, then select "Complete PLUS Process".
-You will be asked to enter your requested loan amount and requested award date range.
-(See loan amount information above) (Select the date range that most closely matches your enrollment dates or period that you wish to borrow.)
-Once your application is submitted, you will receive an instant credit decision.
+Enter your requested loan amount and requested award date range.
+(Select the date range that most closely matches your enrollment dates or period that you wish to borrow.)
 If the credit is denied, you will be guided through your available options (see Credit information below).

 Step 3: Once approved, complete all outstanding PLUS Loan requirements online through StudentLoans.gov.

 - Parent borrowers must complete the Master Promissory Note.
 If you are initially denied and later approved (through an appeal or endorser process), you must also complete the PLUS Loan Credit Counseling online.

 - Graduate/Professional Student borrowers must complete the Master Promissory Note and Entrance Counseling.
 If you are initially denied and later approved (through an appeal or endorser process), you must also complete the PLUS Loan Credit Counseling online - this is separate from Entrance Counseling!
 NOTE: Graduate/Professional students MUST have applied for and ACCEPTED their annual loan maximum eligibility under the Federal Unsubsidized Direct Loan before receiving a Graduate/Professional PLUS Loan.

 Your completed PLUS Application and completed loan requirements will be sent electronically to the Brown University Loan Office.